-Under the recently released TDEC 2015 - 2025 Solid Waste and Materials Management Plan (the State Plan), TDEC considers all municipal and county governments that operate solid waste systems in their jurisdictions critical partners for implementation.
-In fact, the State Plan is intended to provide local governments with various strategies and tactics that can be evaluated for adoption and implementation in their respective jurisdictions.
+Under the TDEC 2015 - 2025 Solid Waste and Materials Management Plan (the State Plan), TDEC considers all municipal and county governments that operate solid waste systems in their jurisdictions critical partners for implementation.
+In fact, the State’s 2025 Plan is intended to provide local governments with various strategies and tactics that can be evaluated for adoption and implementation in their respective jurisdictions.
 TDEC assumes many of these strategies and tactics will be incorporated into Solid Waste Regional Plans.
-Currently, TDEC assists local governments within the regions with infrastructure development and technical assistance.
+Currently, TDEC assists local governments within the regions with technical assistance.

 Municipal Solid Waste Planning Regions

 A map for municipal solid waste planning regions can be found HERE.